Qatar Country Summary

 World Bank: Control of Corruption Percentile Rank | 75 |

-Corruption in Qatar is relatively low, with the country ranked as the second least corrupt in the Middle East and North Africa by Transparency International in 2023.
-The Qatari government actively enforces anti-corruption laws, imposing severe penalties for corrupt practices, including bribery and embezzlement, while also promoting transparency in public procurement through new regulations.
-However, some American businesses report challenges related to transparency in government processes, and despite the effectiveness of anti-corruption measures, high-ranking officials often evade prosecution.
+Corruption in Qatar is relatively low, with the country ranked as the second least corrupt in the Middle East and North Africa, and 40th globally by Transparency International.
+The Qatari government has implemented strict anti-corruption laws, including significant penalties for public officials involved in corrupt practices, and established various authorities to promote transparency and integrity.
+However, some American businesses report challenges related to transparency in government procurement, and while enforcement is strong, high-ranking officials often evade prosecution.

 Economy

-Qatar is one of the largest exporters of liquefied natural gas (LNG) globally, with a GDP of $236 billion in 2022, reflecting a 4.2% increase from the previous year, largely due to hydrocarbons sales and economic activities related to the 2022 FIFA Men’s World Cup.
-The government anticipates a budget surplus of $300 million in 2024 and aims to expand LNG production significantly starting in 2026-2027, contributing to a positive economic outlook.
+Qatar is one of the largest exporters of liquefied natural gas (LNG) globally, with a GDP of $236 billion in 2022, reflecting a 4.2% year-on-year growth driven by hydrocarbons sales and economic activities related to the 2022 FIFA World Cup.
+The government anticipates a budget surplus of $300 million in 2024 and plans to significantly expand LNG production, which is expected to further boost the economy.

-Qatar's investment climate is characterized by significant opportunities for foreign direct investment (FDI), particularly in sectors such as infrastructure, healthcare, education, and energy, supported by government reforms allowing up to 100% foreign ownership in most sectors.
-The government has allocated $16 billion for major projects in 2024 and offers various incentives, including tax exemptions and a favorable corporate tax rate of 10% for most sectors.
-However, challenges remain, including bureaucratic hurdles and restrictions in certain sectors, which may affect foreign businesses.
+Qatar's investment climate is characterized by significant opportunities for foreign direct investment (FDI), particularly in sectors such as infrastructure, healthcare, education, and energy.
+The government has enacted reforms allowing up to 100 percent foreign ownership in most sectors and has allocated $16 billion for major projects in 2024, aiming to diversify the economy and attract international investors.
+However, challenges remain, including bureaucratic hurdles and restrictions in certain sectors, which may affect the ease of doing business.

 Buy Full Qatar Report